 Kidney Health: Best Foods and Natural Remedies

 The kidneys are two bean-shaped organs that perform important functions in our bodies.
 Each kidney acts as a filter, helping the body get rid of waste products and excess fluid.
 The kidneys balance your body’s electrolytes and acidity, help control blood pressure, and produce hormones.
+In this article, you will discover the major causes of kidney problems and the best foods and natural remedies to heal your kidneys.

 Your kidneys can become damaged in various ways.
 Kidney problems include kidney stones, acute kidney injury, chronic kidney disease, and end-stage renal failure.
 Chronic kidney disease is the gradual loss of kidney function.
 The two main causes of chronic kidney disease are diabetes and high blood pressure.